Build a virtual trip through Canada’s cultural capital, thanks to the miracles of technology.

-Now, in the wake of COVID-19 shutdowns, Toronto’s community is shifting its focus to the digital space more than ever.
 Every day there seems to be new ways to experience the arts, talent and attractions in the city from the solitude of your living room.
+Add these to your staycation repertoire for a little taste of Toronto culture.

-Go on a sightseeing tour of Toronto — from above or on the ground.
+Go on a sightseeing tour of Toronto—from above or on the ground.
 Hit full screen and away you go.
 Take a panoramic “helicopter tour” of the city.
-“Walk” around the base of the CN Tower, then check out the view from the top or do a scavenger hunt with their live cam view.
+“Walk” around the base of the CN Tower then, check out the view from the top, or do a scavenger hunt with their live cam view available online.
 Explore the stunning exterior of the ROM.

 Or choose a spot in the city—trendy Ossington Street or bohemian Kensington Market—and go for a wander via Google Street View.
 (Take some inspo from The Agoraphobic Traveller, who travelled the world without ever leaving her house.)
 Your “travels” are only a search bar away.